Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-• (1) deny such party the ability to commence business on lands owned by or for the benefit of the Band or its members on the reservation, provided that the party is not an office, division, branch, subsidiary, entity, or commercial enterprise of the Band;
+• (1) deny such party the ability to commence business on lands owned by or for the benefit of the Band or its members on the Reservation, provided that the party is not an office, division, branch, or agency of the Band;

-• (2) suspend such party’s business activity on lands owned by or for the benefit of the Band or its members on the reservation, provided that the party is not an office, division, branch, subsidiary, entity, or commercial enterprise of the Band;
+• (2) suspend such party’s business activity on lands owned by or for the benefit of the Band or its members on the Reservation, provided that the party is not an office, division, branch, or agency of the Band;

-• (3) terminate such party’s business activity on lands owned by or for the benefit of the Band or its members on the reservation, provided that the party is not an office, division, branch, subsidiary, entity, or commercial enterprise of the Band;
+• (3) terminate such party’s business activity on lands owned by or for the benefit of the Band or its members on the Reservation, provided that the party is not an office, division, branch, or agency of the Band;

-• (4) deny the ability of such party to conduct any further business with the Band or on lands owned by or on behalf of the Band or its members on the reservation, provided that the party is not an office, division, branch, subsidiary, entity or commercial enterprise of the Band;
+• (4) deny the ability of such party to conduct any further business with the Band or on lands owned by or on behalf of the Band or its members on the Reservation, provided that the party is not an office, division, branch, or agency of the Band;

 • (5) impose a civil fine of up to $500.00 per violation per day following the date for compliance;